Ketamine has been around since the 1960s as a painkiller for use during surgery or trauma treatment.

 Higher doses of ketamine feel very different.
 They can make you feel withdrawn and introverted.
 People often report feeling very light and floaty and often experience intense hallucinations, blurred vision, and out of body experiences.

 In very high doses, people experience what’s commonly referred to as a K-hole — which involves strong out-of-body hallucinations.
 This is a demonstration of the dissociative aspect of ketamine to its fullest extent.
 Users feel as though they’re perpetually falling into blackness.
-That the fabric of time and their sense of self is dissolving.
+It’s as if the fabric of time, as well as one’s sense of self is dissolving.

 Some describe the K-hole experience to be like “peering into the keyhole of existence.”